Excellent repurposed ball golf course

 *No benches.
 Opening weekend, there was some waiting time when teeing off.
 I might need to invest in a chair.
 Some shade can be found near most tees.

-*Dangerous when walking from hole 9 to 10 on the cart path.
-Blue tee #1 drives across that cart path.
+*It can be dangerous when walking from hole 9 to 10 on the cart path.
+Blue tee #1 drives across that cart path. *New route from 9 takes you to the parking lot and proshop.
+Then you can take a safe route to 10.

 Other Thoughts: *$5 green fees per day.
 You can come and go as you please and you can play as many rounds as you want.